Pin Classes I: Growth Rates: Pin Words and Pin Classes

 \subsubsection{Left-truncations}

-We shall also require an infinite analogue of a pin factor of $w$, the (infinite) pin \emph{sequence} obtained by starting $w$ at a later point:
+We shall also require an infinite analogue of a pin factor of $w$, the infinite pin word obtained by starting $w$ at a later point:

-\begin{defn}[Left-truncation of a pin sequence] Let $w$ be a pin sequence and $n \in \mathbb{N}$.
-The $n$th \textbf{left-truncation} of $w$, $w_{\geq n}$, is the pin sequence obtained from $w$ by replacing the symbol in the $n$th place with the number of the quadrant in which $p_{n}$ is placed, and then removing all of the previous symbols. \end{defn}
+\begin{defn}[Left-truncation of an infinite pin word] Let $w$ be an infinite pin word and $n \in \mathbb{N}$.
+The $n$th \emph{left-truncation} of $w$, $w_{\geq n}$, is the infinite pin word obtained from $w$ by replacing the symbol in the $n$th place with the number of the quadrant in which $p_{n}$ is placed, and then removing all of the previous symbols. \end{defn}